 The Fire Department expects to continue to be funded through sales tax and ad valorem revenues remitted to it by St. Charles Parish.
 In the fourth quarter of 2018, the ad valorem tax was renewed by the citizens of St. Charles Parish, extending the appropriation through 2030.
-The Fire Department's fleet is aging and the Fire Department expects its costs in maintenance and fire supplies to continue to rise.
-During 2023, the Fire Department will continue making repairs to its property and equipment from damages caused by Hurricane Ida.
+The Fire Department expects its maintenance and other costs to remain consistent in the future.
+During 2023, the Fire Department will be making repairs to its property and equipment from damages caused by Hurricane Ida and also financing a new fire truck.

-The Fire Department currently has a Class 4 fire rating and expects to be rated again within the next two years.
-The Fire Department's goal is to obtain a Class 3 fire rating in order to reduce property insurance costs to the citizens of St. Charles Parish.
+The Fire Department currently has a Class 5 fire rating and expects to be rated again within the next four years.
+The Fire Department's goal is to obtain a Class 4 fire rating in order to reduce property insurance costs to the citizens of St. Charles Parish.
 The Fire Department is committed to providing the highest level of emergency response.